Alabama Fire Crackers

-Looking for a fun new snack idea?
 These Alabama Fire Crackers are easy to mix up and full of flavor.
-A little bit spicy, a lot savory, they’re the real deal and a beloved Southern tradition that can be served as a snack or an appetizer.
+A little bit spicy, a lot savory, with the perfect hint of ranch they’re a beloved Southern tradition that can be served as an easy snack or an appetizer.

 If you didn’t know better, their appetites would give you the impression that they hadn’t seen a good meal in who knows how long.